ros-workshop/mobility-plus-manipulation/README.md

 an object of interest to collect.

 ## Prerequisites
 In order to implement the mobile manipulation functionality, you will need the [manipulation](https://github.com/ros-workshop/manipulation) and [slam_navigation](https://github.com/ros-workshop/slam-navigation) repositories in working order.
 Don't worry if you didn't get a final outcome for manipulation.
+You will also need the [abb](https://github.com/ros_industrial/abb) repository downloaded into your workspace.

 ## Task Description